p3r7/blog/_posts/2021-04-22-form-feed-character.md

 layout: post
 title: The venerable form feed character
 description: The old form feed character is still relevant to this day
-summary: And its modern uses
+summary: And its modern use
 tags: [emacs]
 ---